 Gritty, powerful and clever, The Dakota Chronicle by Bob Pierce (now in its second edition) paints a sometimes dark and sometimes hopeful picture of a man seeking the happiness he truly believes is attainable in life.
 The story explores a wide spectrum of emotion, hope, anger and fear in the heart and soul of a man who makes his living efficiently and brutally killing others.
 What is the price of freedom?
 The cost of happily-ever-after?

-Serving his country as a C.I.A. surgical assassin during the waning years of the Vietnam war, Dakota believes that he has found true joy and happiness in the midst of the decay and depravity that was wartime Saigon, only to see his family brutally destroyed when the city falls to the communist forces in the spring of 1975.
+Serving his country as a C.I.A. surgical assassin during the waning years of the Vietnam war, Dakota’s family is brutally destroyed when Saigon falls to the communist forces in the spring of 1975.

 But when his dark past suddenly catches up with him years later, he has to decide how to protect those he loves without allowing the beast within to again run wild.
 What choices will he have to make; what will he have to sacrifice?